1971 Atlantic hurricane season: Tropical Storm Janice

 The origins of Janice were from a tropical wave that moved off the coast of Africa on September 18.
 It developed into a tropical depression on September 21 about 1050 mi (1700 km) west-southwest of Cape Verde, which was the easternmost formation of the named storms this season.
-The next day, the depression intensified into Tropical Storm Janice, and quickly reached peak winds of 65 mph.
+The next day, the depression intensified into Tropical Storm Janice, and quickly reached peak winds of 50 mph.
 The storm never became well-organized, with its peak winds located east of the broad center.
 Despite being in a climatologically favored region for further development, Janice weakened due to increased wind shear from Hurricane Ginger.
 The circulation became elongated and separated from the convection, and on September 24 the storm weakened to a tropical depression.
 Later that day Janice dissipated just northeast of the Lesser Antilles as it was absorbed by Ginger.
 Around that time, it produced rainfall in the northeastern Caribbean, reaching 4 in on Saint Kitts; no damage or fatalities were reported.

-Tropical Storm Kristy
+Subtropical Storm Kristy

-The interaction between a tropical wave and an upper-level trough led to the development of a tropical depression on October 18, about 685 mi (1100 km) northeast of Puerto Rico.
+The interaction between a tropical wave and an upper-level trough led to the development of a subtropical depression on October 18, about 685 mi (1100 km) northeast of Puerto Rico.
 It moved quickly north-northeastward, followed by a curve to the northeast.
-On October 20, a ship reported winds of 45 mph, indicating the depression intensified into Tropical Storm Kristy.
+On October 20, a ship reported winds of 45 mph, indicating the depression intensified into Subtropical Storm Kristy.
 As it reached this strength, an approaching cold front produced cooler, drier air over the storm.
-Kristy intensified slightly further to peak winds of 50 mph (85 km/h) before becoming indistinguishable from the cold front.
+Kristy intensified slightly further to peak winds of 70 mph (110 km/h) before becoming indistinguishable from the cold front.
 By October 21 it transitioned into an extratropical cyclone before dissipating near the Azores.